-This is the SYNLAB Group’s Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act 2015 for the financial year 2020.
+This is SYNLAB UK and Ireland’s Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act 2015 for the financial year 2021.
 Modern slavery is a broad term that encompasses slavery, servitude, forced and compulsory labour and human trafficking.
 SYNLAB UK&I is part of SYNLAB Group which is committed to the UK Government’s objectives of eradicating modern slavery and human trafficking.
-Subsequently, the SYNLAB Group is committed to ensuring that the supply chains of its subsidiaries and their business activities are free from ethical and labour standards abuse.
+The SYNLAB Group is committed to ensuring that the supply chains of its subsidiaries and their business activities are free from ethical and labour standards abuse.
 This statement summarises the measures that the SYNLAB Group has taken to assess and address the risk of modern slavery in its business and supply chains.

 Our Organisational Structure, Business Model & Supply Chain

-SYNLAB Limited was the ultimate parent company of all the subsidiaries that belong to the SYNLAB Group of companies (SYNLAB) during 2020.
-SYNLAB Limited provides head office support activities to its subsidiaries by way of providing guidelines, advice and assistance, including to SYNLAB UK&I. SYNLAB Bondco PLC is ultimately owned by SYNLAB Limited and a non-operational debt issuing vehicle, providing financing to the SYNLAB Group.
+SYNLAB AG is the ultimate parent company of all the subsidiaries that belong to the SYNLAB Group of companies (SYNLAB) during 2021.
+SYNLAB AG provides head office support activities to its subsidiaries by way of providing guidelines, advice and assistance, including to SYNLAB UK&I. SYNLAB Bondco PLC is ultimately owned by SYNLAB AG and a non-operational debt issuing vehicle, providing financing to the SYNLAB Group.
 Our UK operating business activities are carried out by Labco UK Group Limited and its subsidiaries.

 We are an international diagnostic service provider.
-We provide analytical, diagnostical and pathological services in the field of human and veterinary medicine diagnostic.
-We offer our services in 36 countries in four continents (Europe, Latin America, Africa and Middle East/Asia), having more than 24,000 employees including 2,700 employees across the UK and Ireland.
+We provide analytical, diagnostical and pathological ser- vices in the field of human and veterinary medicine diagnostic.
+SYNLAB Group offer services in 36 countries across four continents (Europe, Latin America, Africa and Middle East/Asia), having more than 24,000 employees including 2,700 employees across the UK and Ireland.

 Due Diligence & Risk Assessment